Justinjinlai/WanderPet/README.md

 ##  Key Features

 - **Lost & Found Listings:** Post details, photos, and locations of lost or found pets to alert your community.
-- **Interactive Map:** View nearby reports in real-time using geolocation.
 - **Smart Search & Filters:** Narrow results by pet type, breed, or location.
 - **User Authentication:** Secure signup/login using JWT-based authentication.
 - **Cross-Platform Support:** Built with Expo for seamless Android and iOS performance.